Unity Cloud Frequently Asked Questions

 Organization Owners will have full access to all projects in their Organization by default.

-For more detailed information regarding Unity Asset Manager’s role-based access controls, visit the documentation.
+For detailed information regarding Unity Asset Manager’s role-based access controls, consult the documentation.
+To understand the differences between Asset Manager project add-on roles, read the

 Which file types does Unity Asset Manager support?